mr152here/hexegg/docs/MANUAL.md

 > clear all results from the location bar, including all highlights.

 *set \<variable_name\> \<variable_value\>*
-> set values of inner variables in the running program. *variable_name* must be one from 'colorscheme', 'higlightstyle', 'screenpagingsize'. *variable_value* is a variable name specific and can be found in the configuration file config.toml.
+> set values of inner variables in the running program. *variable_name* must be one from 'colorscheme', 'highlightstyle', 'screenpagingsize'. *variable_value* is a variable name specific and can be found in the configuration file config.toml.